HuantWang/SUPERSONIC/AE.md

 ```

 ### 2. Evaluation
 The following steps describe how to evaluate each individual case study.
 In each case study, we first describe how to use SuperSonic to search the RL client architecture.
-We   then show how to apply the searched client RL to test benchmarks and compare the results against the baseline.
+We   then show how to apply the searched client RL to test benchmarks and compare the results against the baselines.

 #### Case Study 1: **Optimizing Image Pipelines**